 KEES is based on the number of credit hours you take and will not be affected by 8-Week Advantage.
 Whether you register for a total of three credit hours or 15 credit hours over the course of two eight-week session, your KEES funding is not affected by 8-Week Advantage.

-The Work Ready Kentucky Scholarship and 15 to Finish Scholarship are not affected by 8-Week Advantage.
+The Work Ready Kentucky Scholarship is not affected by 8-Week Advantage.